SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 contents of your payment UI from the following payment methods, somewhat depending on which countries you are operating.

-{% include alert.html type="informative" icon="info" header="Digital Wallets"
+{% include alert.html type="informative" icon="info" header="Requirements and
-body="We have gathered useful integration recommendations for the specific payment methods.
-Some of the digital wallets also require you to take additional steps before we can activate them for you.
+Recommendations" body="We have gathered useful integration recommendations for the specific payment methods.
+Some of the digital wallets - Apple Pay, Click to Pay and Google Pay&trade; - also require you to take additional steps before we can activate them for you.
 Please follow the link(s) in the table below to read more." %}

 {:.table .table-plain}
 |        | Payment Method | Region                                    |